WwZzz/easyFL/README.md

 * `eval_interval ` controls the interval between every two evaluations.

-* `train_rate` is the proportion of the train set and validation set in local dataset.

 * `drop` controls the dropout of clients after being selected in each communication round according to distribution Beta(drop,1).
 The larger this term is, the more possible for clients to drop.

 * `num_threads` is the number of threads in the clients computing session that aims to accelarate the training process.